WA105/Analysis/Event-track-selection/HighwayAlgorithm/README.md

 ```
 scl enable python27 bash
 ```
+You can verify to be in the correct environment by just checking the current running version of python.
+If it is 2.7 or higher, then the environment has been properly configured.
-Once logged in, you need to source the binaries of a recent ( > 6.0 ) version of ROOT available on `/asf/`: <a href="https://root.cern.ch/content/release-60606" target="_blank"> https://root.cern.ch/content/release-60606 </a>.
+Once logged in, you need to source the binaries of a recent ( > 6.0 ) version of ROOT available on `/afs/`: <a href="https://root.cern.ch/content/release-60606" target="_blank"> https://root.cern.ch/content/release-60606 </a>.
 It is particular importat to have the correct version of ROOT configured in order to install root_numpy properly and be able to use ROOT within python.
 To install the packages you are missing you can use the `pip` command:
 ```